 Should I ever get around to writing a book, I hope someone bans it.

-fullplatebeta Premium Member 11 months ago
+fullplatebeta Premium Member about 1 year ago

 Great idea, but they want to control people and don’t really care about the books.